elspanishgeek/elspanishgeek.github.io/_tabs/work.md

 During the pandemic lockdown, I worked remotely as the VP of Engineering for **Ads Inside**, one of Facebook's first 10 Marketing Partners for Technical Services.
 In this role, I created custom server-side "Pixel" integrations for over 20 e-commerce platforms, spanning checkout flows, product catalogs, and online inventories, using various programming languages, including Python, PHP, Ruby, Java, and JavaScript.
 I also architected, designed, and developed a full-stack Django and React platform known as Pixel Health.
 This platform enabled the tracking, management, and actioning of custom analytics related to e-commerce conversion events.

 In 2021, I was approached by the VP of Engineering at **Homebase**, a San Francisco-based startup with over 300 employees, focused on building a platform for managing the shift-worker ecosystem for small business owners.
 During my tenure at Homebase, I led the Billing team through several crucial projects, which were both technologically complex and business-critical.
 By the time I left, I was responsible for the Core App Group, overseeing 21 engineers and an engineering manager, all contributing to the core functionality of the platform.
 In 2023, I departed Homebase in search of non-remote opportunities in Austin, Texas, within early or growth-stage startups, where I believe my experience and expertise can make the most impact.

-In the meantime, I've been busy completing the construction of a 1965 Shelby Cobra replica.
+In the meantime, I've been busy completing the construction of a 1965 Shelby Cobra replica, made this website, and wrote a "living handbook" on engineering leadership.
+[Read my handbook →](/handbook)
 <hr/>

 # Career History